-At Greenfields we provide a broad, balanced and progressive music curriculum which is integrated into other areas of the curriculum where appropriate.
+At Greenfields we are a singing and signing school.
+We provide a broad, balanced and progressive music curriculum which is integrated into other areas of the curriculum where appropriate.

 We use the North Tyneside Music online ‘Charanga’ programme which is an interactive ICT package to deliver music lessons in an innovative and engaging way.
 As well as these music lessons, children sing each week in assembly and as part of school performances and productions.